-To avoid duplication of services, behavioral consultation is not available to participant's who receive Residential Habilitation or Independent Habilitation as behavioral consultation is included as a professional service.
+To avoid duplication of services, behavioral consultation is not available to participant's who receive Residential Habilitation or Independent Rehabilitation as behavioral consultation is included as a professional service.

-Behavioral Consultation service cannot be provided in the Family Care Option setting or Adult Foster Care service.
+Behavioral Consultation service cannot be provided in the Family Care Option setting, foster care setting, Adult Foster Care service, or Infant Development.
 This service may not be provided in a clinical setting or a school.

-Specify whether the service may be provided by (check each that applies):

-📃 Legal Guardian

-Provider Category Provider Type Title Individual Individual

-Service Type: Other Service Service Name: Behavioral Consultation

-Individual V Provider Type: Individual Provider Qualifications License (specify): A currently licensed ND Behavior Analyst, ND Registered Behavioral Analyst, ND Psychiatrist or Psychologist Certificate (specify): A currently certified ND Behavior Modifications Specialists or QDDP through a licensed DD Provider within the participant's plan of care Other Standard (specify):

-Verification of Provider Qualifications Entity Responsible for Verification: State Medicaid Agency, DD Division, DDPM Frequency of Verification: Annually
+This service shall not be furnished or billed at the same time of day as other services that provide direct care to the participant.
+This service cannot duplicate any other service in this waiver.
+Service Delivery Method (check each that applies): ✓ Participant-directed as specified in Appendix E ☐ Provider managed Specify whether the service may be provided by (check each that applies): ☐ Legally Responsible Person ☐ Relative ☐ Legal Guardian Provider Specifications: Provider Category Provider Type Title Individual Individual Appendix C: Participant Services C-1/C-3: Provider Specifications for Service Service Type: Other Service Service Name: Behavioral Consultation Provider Category: Individual ✓ Provider Type: Individual Provider Qualifications License (specify): A currently licensed ND Behavior Analyst, ND Registered Behavioral Analyst, ND Psychiatrist or Psychologist Certificate (specify): A currently certified ND Behavior Modifications Specialists or QDDP through a licensed DD Provider within the participant's plan of care Other Standard (specify): Verification of Provider Qualifications Entity Responsible for Verification: State Medicaid Agency, DD Division, DDPM Frequency of Verification: Annually